Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Introduction

+Irrespective of the correlated method, a particular difficulty for determining core states by diagonalizing a many-body Hamiltonian is that such states appear at high energies, where spectra are potentially very dense (see for example figure~\ref{fig:I-_full_Spectrum}).
+Thus, a naive application of procedures which target exterior roots (such as the Davidson algorithm), would require solving for a very large number of roots.
+One way to overcome this issue is through the use of methods capable of solving for interior roots without requiring that all of them are targeted, as those recently devised and applied to multiconfigurational,~\cite{xas:helmich-paris2020} EOMCC~\cite{2015_zuev_jcc_solvers,2015_peng_jctc} and mean-field~\cite{iVI:huang2017,iVI:huang2019} wavefunctions.

-Among these, CC methods have the distinct advantage of accurately treating electron correlation and also of including a good deal of relaxation effects.~\cite{1993_stanton_EOMCC,2012_Sneskov_wires_EOMRev} These methods have been efficiently extended to the core space by exploiting the core valence separation (CVS) approximation\cite{1980_Cederbaum_PRA_CVS} in the non-relativistic domain.\cite{2015_coriani_jcp,CVS:erratum,2019_vidal_jctc,Bruno_gs_Xray_ionization} The core-valence separation is justified by the large spatial and energetic separation between valence and core orbitals/electrons.
+A more widespread strategy,~\cite{STENER2003115,2001_schirmer_jcpa_ADC_ISR_Kshell,2014_wenzel_jcc,2015_dreuw_wires_ADC_review,2015_coriani_jcp,CVS:erratum,2019_vidal_jctc,Bruno_gs_Xray_ionization,CVS:DFT:MRCI,Lundberg2019,xas:helmich-paris2020,manystates:delcey2019,Matthews2020,Park:2019} which we follow in this paper, is to employ physically motivated approximations to the original Hamiltonian, in particular within the core valence separation (CVS) approximation.\cite{1980_Cederbaum_PRA_CVS} The core-valence separation is justified by the large spatial and energetic separation between valence and core orbitals/electrons.
 On the one side, CVS allows to straightforwardly address the highly-energetic core states with minor modifications to preexisting eigenvalue solvers.
-On the other side, the CVS helps alleviating convergence issues due to the large number of valence ionized states in the frequency region of the core excitations.~\cite{Faber:2020,Nanda:2020}
+On the other side, the CVS helps alleviating convergence issues due to the large number of valence ionized states in the frequency region of the core excitations, which is particularly afflicting methods that explicitly include double excitations in their parametrization.~\cite{Faber:2020,Nanda:2020} One can also regard the core states as metastable Feshbach resonances embedded in the (valence) ionization continuum, and application of CVS helps stabilizing them.
+Further details on the CVS approach will be given in section~\ref{sec:theory:implementation}.

-Relativistic effects~\cite{book:2007_dyall_faegri,2011_saue_cpc_hamprimer} can significantly alter the energies of inner electrons, and consequently the core spectra of atoms and molecules: due to the high velocities of their electrons (a significant fraction of the speed of light), core $s$ and $p$ orbitals contract (with an associated lowering of their orbital energies) while, due to increased screening, $d$ and $f$ orbitals expand (with an associated increase in their orbital energies).
-At the same time, orbitals which are degenerate in a non-relativistic framework ($p$, $d$, $f$) are strongly split due to spin-orbit coupling, and particularly so for the innermost orbitals.
+A second issue to be addressed for core states is the importance of relativistic effects,~\cite{book:2007_dyall_faegri,2011_saue_cpc_hamprimer,relativity:liu2020} which significantly alter the energies of inner electrons, and consequently the core spectra of atoms and molecules: due to the high velocities of their electrons (a significant fraction of the speed of light), core $s$ and $p$ orbitals contract (with an associated lowering of their orbital energies) while, due to increased screening, $d$ and $f$ orbitals expand (with an associated increase in their orbital energies).
+At the same time, orbitals which are degenerate in a non-relativistic framework ($p$, $d$, $f$) are (strongly) split due to spin-orbit coupling, and particularly so for the innermost orbitals.